azmir0218/sql-challenge/README.md

-# Instructions
+# Objective:

-#### Data Modeling

-Inspect the CSVs and sketch out an ERD of the tables.
-Feel free to use a tool like [http://www.quickdatabasediagrams.com](http://www.quickdatabasediagrams.com).

-#### Data Engineering
+Performa a research project on employees of the corporation from the 1980s and 1990s.
+The only data available for the time period are the six csv files.

-* Use the information you have to create a table schema for each of the six CSV files.
+Design the tables to hold data in the CSVs, import the CSVs into a SQL database, and answer questions about the data, in other words perform data modeling.
+Inspect the CSVs abd sketch out an ERD of the tables.
+We will se the available information to create a table schema for each of the six CSV files.
 Remember to specify data types, primary keys, foreign keys, and other constraints.

+## Tasks to complete.
 * Import each CSV file into the corresponding SQL table. **Note** be sure to import the data in the same order that the tables were created and account for the headers when importing to avoid errors.

 #### Data Analysis